 Telecommunications engineers may have studied electrical, computer or communications engineering.

-Engineers at the Canadian Space Agency
+Engineers at the CSA

 - 10 tips on how to pursue a career in the space sector